dccruz/Codify-Academy-Classwork/Week 08/readme.md

 	 8.1 In HTML: Make a div and give it an ID.
 Using JavaScript, put some text into that element.<br>
 	 8.2 In JS: Create a variable and store a string inside it.
 Using that variable, put that text into the above div.<br>
 	 8.3 In JS: Create a function that takes a user's input (value) and then logs it to the console.
 Invoke the function (make it start) when you click a button.<br>
+	 8.4 In JS: Create an array with five entries.
+Using a for loop, log each entry to the console. <br>